xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 How to triangulate?
 Different triangulation can produce complexity on inference.

-Summary of junction tree:
+Workflow of junction tree algorithm:

 1. moralize the graph
 2. triangulate(NP-hard, but heuristic exists)
 3. build clique tree(using maximum-spanning tree algorithm. **why?**)
 4. BP

+Works for exact inference on general graph.
 Complexity depends on maximum clique.